mainguyen189/data-mining-assignments/Classifiers/README.md

 Logistic regression and random forest used the same dataset

-Some feature engineering for these classifier methods
+Some feature engineering for these classifier methods used different datasets